camoverride/camoverride.github.io/_posts/2021-03-28-language-similarity.md

 I wanted to understand whether my results were random or if there was some pattern.
 If closely-related languages are ranked as closer to English than unrelated languages, then the algorithm is performing well - after all, related languages should sound similar.

 __7%__ of the world's languages are members of the [Indo-European family](https://en.wikipedia.org/wiki/Indo-European_languages), of which English is a member, whereas __40%__ of the languages in the top-50 sample are Indo-European - a significant difference.
 I performed [a statistical test](https://en.wikipedia.org/wiki/Student%27s_t-test#Equal_or_unequal_sample_sizes,_similar_variances_(1/2_%3C_sX1/sX2_%3C_2)) to prove that this result was unlikely to occur by chance.
-This validates the algorithm: it's selecting closely-related languages more often than unrelated ones
+This result proves that the algorithm is actually working: it's selecting closely-related languages more often than unrelated ones.

 It also seems like the algorithm prefers languages from the unrelated [Austronesian language family](https://en.wikipedia.org/wiki/Austronesian_languages) - 5% of the world's languages are Austronesian, but 16% of the languages in the sample are Austronesian.
 I performed another statistical test which showed that this result was extremely unlikely to occur by chance - Austronesian languages actually do sound more like English than languages from other families.

+Interestingly, it doesn't matter very much which distant metric you use: Austronesian languages are always disproportionately represented in the top 50 results.

 ## English's Neighbors

-The Austronesian languages [Tagalog](https://en.wikipedia.org/wiki/Tagalog_language), [Ivatan](https://en.wikipedia.org/wiki/Ivatan_language), [Taba](https://en.wikipedia.org/wiki/Taba_language), [Indonesian](https://en.wikipedia.org/wiki/Indonesian_language), and [Malay](https://en.wikipedia.org/wiki/Malay_language) have a simple phonological inventory: their consonants are a subset of English (except for the palatal nasal /ɲ/ in Indonesian).
+The Austronesian languages [Tagalog](https://en.wikipedia.org/wiki/Tagalog_language#Phonology), [Ivatan](https://en.wikipedia.org/wiki/Ivatan_language#Phonology), [Taba](https://en.wikipedia.org/wiki/Taba_language#Phonology), [Indonesian](https://en.wikipedia.org/wiki/Indonesian_language#Phonology), and [Malay](https://en.wikipedia.org/wiki/Malay_language#Phonology) have a simple phonological inventory: their consonants are a subset of English (except for the palatal nasal /ɲ/ in Indonesian).
 Their vowels are also a subset of English, except for Tagalog which has a mid-back rounded vowel that English lacks: /o̞/.

-[Toba-Batak](https://en.wikipedia.org/wiki/Toba_Batak_language) resembles the rest of the languages in this family except that is possesses the palatals /d͡ʑ/ and /t͡ɕ/.
+[Toba-Batak](https://en.wikipedia.org/wiki/Toba_Batak_language#Phonology) resembles the rest of the languages in this family except that is possesses the palatals /d͡ʑ/ and /t͡ɕ/.

-[Cebuano's](https://en.wikipedia.org/wiki/Cebuano_language) consonants are often dentalized, making it slightly different from its relatives on this list.
+[Cebuano's](https://en.wikipedia.org/wiki/Cebuano_language#Phonology) consonants are often dentalized, making it slightly different from its relatives on this list.

-In [Javanese](https://en.wikipedia.org/wiki/Javanese_language) there are breathy-voiced consonants like /ɖ̥/ and dentalized stops like /t̪/.
+In [Javanese](https://en.wikipedia.org/wiki/Javanese_language#Phonology) there are breathy-voiced consonants like /ɖ̥/ and dentalized stops like /t̪/.

 All of these languages are non-tonal like English.
 However, unlike English, the sound /ŋ/ can occur in the beginnings of syllables as well as at the end: English is weird in that it bans /ŋ/ from starting out a syllable.